 Kindergarten writing frames to engage kindergartners who enjoy outer space are available in our free eMembers area.
-By subscribing to the newsletter, you will receive the current everybody password.
-Then log in and find this download on the free writing downloads page.
+Then log in and find this download on the free downloads page.
 The free eMembers area has several pages and you may have to scroll down to locate the freebie.
 There are other space-themed writing printables on that page, as well.

 What’s included?
 Work covers for color or black and white printing are in this printable.
 If you prefer the color pages but do not have a color printer available, just print in grayscale.